HadarShahar/zoom/README.md

 # zoom
 Zoom project - still under development...

-So far I have made the following features, all of them work between multiple users:
+So far I have made the following features, all of them work between multiple users in multiple meetings:
 - Sign in with google / with your name.

 - Video streaming (UDP).